Skip to content

 Is A Hair Transplant Painful?

-In the scalp there are many nerves so these must be anaesthetised (blocked from working) so that when our Surgeons perform hair transplant surgery, the patient does not feel any pain whatsoever.
+In the scalp there are many nerves so these must be anaesthetised (blocked from working) so that when our Surgeons perform hair transplant surgery, their patient does not feel any pain whatsoever.
 Our Surgeons perform this using different techniques:

 Local Anaesthesia Injections

 Even though the needle is very small, our Surgeons go the extra mile.
-They use a device on your skin to distract your brain from receiving pain signals.
+They use a TENS device on your skin to distract your brain from receiving all the pain signals.
 This means that any soreness from the initial numbing injections is significantly reduced.
 After this stage is finished, your entire scalp will be numb and you shouldn’t feel pain during the procedure.

 Giving Pain Relieving Medications